yuhonghong66/SimpleSeq2Seq/README.md

     $ python train.py --gpu 1
    ~~~

-   This script use GPU when you set the GPU flag to 1 like above.
+   This script use a GPU when you set the GPU flag to 1 like above.

    You can also set the epochs, the dimension of the hidden and word embedding layer, and the batch size
    by writing the following command.